Skip to content

 Create a String Flag

 String flags can be constrained (closed set of allowed values) or unconstrained.
-The values parameter defines the allowed set — the Console UI shows dropdowns for value selection.
+The values parameter defines the allowed set — the Console UI shows a dropdown for value selection.

 python